Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Introduction

-where $J$ is a set such that $\{\nu_{j}^{z}\mid j\in J\}$ is a fundamental set of seminorms of the locally convex space $\mf{Q}_{z}\doteqdot\overset{-1}{\zeta}(z)$ for all $z\in X$.
-About the problem of establishing if there are sections intersecting $f$ in $x_{\infty}$, we can use an important result of the theory of Banach bundles, stating that any Banach bundle over a locally compact base space is ``full'', i.e. for any point of the bundle space there exists a section passing on it.
-For more general bundle of $\Omega-$space we can use the freedom before mentioned. \emph { The criterium I used for determining the correlations between $\mf{M}$ (resp.$\mf{B}$) and $\mf{E}$ is that of extending to a general bundle two properties of the topology of the space $\cc{c}{Y,\mc{L}_{s}(Z)}$}.
+where $J$ is a set such that $\{\nu_{j}^{z}\,\vert\, j\in J\}$ is a directed fundamental set of seminorms of the locally convex space $\mf{Q}_{z}\coloneqq\overset{-1}{\zeta}(z)$ for all $z\in X$.
+About the problem of establishing if there are continuous bounded sections intersecting $f$ in $x_{\infty}$, we can use an important result of the theory of Banach bundles, stating that any Banach bundle over a locally compact base space is full, namely for any point of the bundle space there exists a section passing on it.
+While for more general bundles of $\Omega-$spaces we can use the above described freedom.

+\emph {The criterium we used for determining the correlations between $\mf{M}$ (resp.$\mf{B}$) and $\mf{E}$ is that of extending to a general bundle of $\Omega-$spaces two properties of the topology of the space $\cc{c}{Y,\mc{L}_{s}(Z)}$}.

-Here $Z$ is a normed space, $S$ is a class of bounded subsets of $Z$, $\mc{L}_{s}(Z)$ is the space of all linear continuous maps on $Z$ with the pointwise topology, finally $\cc{c}{Y,\mc{L}_{s}(Z)}$ is the space of all continuous maps on $Y$ with values in $\mc{L}_{s}(Z)$ with the topology of uniform convergence over the compact subsets of $Y$.
+Here $Z$ is a normed space, $S$ is a set of bounded subsets of $Z$, $\mc{L}_{s}(Z)$ is the space of all linear continuous maps on $Z$ with the pointwise topology, finally $\cc{c}{Y,\mc{L}_{s}(Z)}$ is the space of all continuous maps on a topological space $Y$ with values in $\mc{L}_{s}(Z)$ with the topology of uniform convergence over the compact subsets of $Y$.

-In order to simplify the notations we here shall consider $Z$ as a Banach space thus $\mc{L}_{S}(Z)=B_{s}(Z)$, i.e. the space of all bounded linear operators on $Z$ with the strong operator topology.
+In order to simplify the notation we here shall consider $Z$ as a Banach space and take $\mc{L}_{S}(Z)=B_{s}(Z)$, i.e. the space of all bounded linear operators on $Z$ with the strong operator topology.